TACC/life_sciences_ml_at_tacc/docs/section3/Build_Your_Own_NN.rst

     # Make predictions on the test data
     y_pred=model.predict(X_test)

-For a binary classification problem like our (poisonous vs edible), the model outputs probabilities between 0 and 1 for each sample:
+For a binary classification problem like our (poisonous vs edible), the model outputs probabilities between 0 and 1 for each sample.
+Let's show the first sample's prediction:

 .. code-block:: python3

-    # Show the first sample's prediction
     y_pred[0]

 .. code-block:: python-console

-    array([0.00026373], Dtype=float32)
+    array([0.00309971], dtype=float32)

 This shows the probability for the first mushroom sample in the test set.
 The output is a single value between 0 and 1, where:
  - Values closer to 1 indicate the model is more confident that the sample is poisonous.
  - Values closer to 0 indicate the model is more confident that the sample is edible.

-For example, our output value is 0.00026, which means that the model is 99.99% confident that the sample is edible.
+For example, our output value is 0.00309971, which means that the model is 99.9969% confident that the sample is edible.

 The model outputs probability values, but for practical mushroom classification, we need definitive "edible" or "poisonous" predictions.
 We need to convert these continuous probability values into discrete class labels: